dydxprotocol/v4-documentation/pages/getting_started/onboarding_faqs.md

 # Onboarding FAQs

 ### Architecture Intro

+1. Can you give an overview of the structure of the network and the role full nodes/validators play in constructing the orderbook and participating in block building, and how trades are placed?
+    - A network run on v4 is composed of full nodes and each maintains an in-memory order book.
+Anyone can use the open source software to run a full node.
+Traders could submit order placements and cancellations to full nodes, which would gossip the transactions amongst themselves.
+    - Full nodes with enough delegated layer 1 governance tokens could participate in block building as validators.
+Validators on v4 will take turns proposing blocks of trades every 2-5 seconds.
+The validator whose turn it is to propose a block at a given height is called the proposer.
+The proposer uses its mempool orderbook to propose a block of matches, which validators could either accept or reject according to CometBFT (Tendermint) consensus.
+    - All full nodes could have visibility of the consensus process and the transactions in the mempool.
+Another component of v4 is the indexer software, an application that reads data from full nodes and exposes it via REST / WebSocket APIs for convenience.
+Instructions on how to set up a full node can be found here.

 1. What is the difference between a full node and a validator?
     - A full node does not participate in consensus.
 It receives data from other full nodes and validators in the v4 network via the gossip protocol.
 A validator participates in consensus by broadcasting votes signed by each validator’s private keys.
 2. What are the benefits of running a full node as a market maker?